Frances Manners, Duchess of Rutland: Marriage and family

-Having once been close to her mother, the two had a falling out after the Duchess of Argyll insisted her daughter raise her children as Roman Catholics.
+Having once been close to her mother, the two had a falling out after the Duchess of Argyll insisted her daughter raise her children as Catholics.
 This, coupled with the embarrassment Frances felt over the press attention her mother's divorce was receiving, led to a two-decade rift.
 The two would often meet in London society, barely acknowledging one another.
 Mother and daughter did not reconcile until 1991, two years before Margaret's death.

 As chatelaine of the 350-room Belvoir Castle in Leicestershire, Frances oversaw the revitalization of the gardens which had been neglected since World War II.
 She bred Arabian horses.

 The Duchess was widowed in 1999.
 She died at Belvoir Castle on 21 January 2024, at the age of 86.

 In popular culture

 Frances is portrayed by Phoebe Farnham in A Very British Scandal, a historical drama television miniseries portraying her mother's divorce from the Duke of Argyll in 1963.